 Brand Architecture Audit

 Brand Architecture Guidelines

-If every business has a proverbial piece of the puzzle, what is your piece?
-In other words, if others do what you do, how do you do it differently?
+How do you do what you do?
+If others do what you do, how do you do it differently?
 Or better?
 Or faster?
 Or smarter?
-Determining your unique organizational strengths serves to simplify, streamline and highlight your brand messaging.
+Determining your company's unique strengths will simplify, streamline, and highlight your brand's messaging.

-Our brand positioning services will help to sort out all the various messaging components in your organization.
-After identifying your position, we'll carefully review, synthesize and prioritize your messaging into one cohesive communication strategy.
-Our process helps you examine your what, how and why to better reflect your core capabilities.
-Your staff can then consistently perform in a way that's on message, on point and on brand.
+Our brand positioning services will sort out the various messaging components in your company.
+After identifying your position, we'll carefully review, synthesize, and prioritize your messaging into one cohesive communication strategy.
+Our process helps you examine your "what," your "how" and your "why" to better reflect your core capabilities.
+You can then consistently perform in a way that's on point and on-brand.

 Here's what's included in our brand positioning and messaging services:

 - Identification of company brand attributes